Financial-Times/ui-style-guide/index.md

             </table>

 ###FT Weekend Colours
-These colours are only to be used for sections within the FT weekend.
-They're not to be used anywhere else.
+These colours are only to be used for sections within FT weekend to represent editorial sections.

 <table class='o-techdocs-table' style="width:100%;">
                 <tr>